Skip to content

 g_load_libraries = ["UIAutomation"];

-this instructs Rapise to use the manual playback system.
-However when it gets to the first step, it will see the ampersand symbol (@) that denotes that this is actually an automated scenario and then call the following code:
+This instructs Rapise to use the manual playback system.
+However, when it reaches the first step, Rapise will recognize the at symbol (@), which indicates an automated scenario, and then call the following code:

 //User starts up the MS-Paint Application